Luther Blissett (pseudonym)

-The photographic portrait of the imaginary "Luther Blissett", made with digital techniques in 1994 and used as a symbol of the homonymous project and set of collectives.
+The photographic portrait of the imaginary Luther Blissett, made with digital techniques in 1994 and used as a symbol of the homonymous project and set of collectives.

-Luther Blissett is a multiple-use name, an "open pop star" informally adopted and shared by hundreds of artists and activists all over Europe and the Americas since 1994.
-The pseudonym first appeared in Bologna, Italy, in mid-1994, when a number of cultural activists began using it for staging a series of urban and media pranks and to experiment with new forms of authorship and identity.
-From Bologna the multiple-use name spread to other European cities, such as Rome and London, as well as countries such as Germany, Spain, and Slovenia.
-Sporadic appearances of Luther Blissett have been also noted in Canada, the United States, Finland, and Brazil.
+Luther Blissett is a multiple-use name and an open pop star informally adopted and shared by hundreds of artists and activists all over Europe and the Americas since 1994.
+The pseudonym first appeared in Bologna, Italy, in mid-1994, when a number of cultural activists began using it for staging a series of urban and media pranks to experiment with new forms of authorship and identity.
+From Bologna, the multiple-use name spread to other European cities, such as Rome and London, as well as countries like Germany, Spain, and Slovenia.
+Sporadic appearances of Luther Blissett were also noted in Brazil, Canada, Finland, and the United States.

-For reasons that remain unknown, though according to one former member the decision was based purely on the perceived comic value of the name, the pseudonym was borrowed from a real-life Luther Blissett, a notable association football player, who played for A.C.
-Milan, Watford F.C. and England in the 1980s.
-In December 1999, the Italian activists who had launched the Luther Blissett Project in 1994 decided to discontinue usage of the name by committing symbolic ritual suicide, or seppuku.
+For reasons that remain unknown, the pseudonym was borrowed from a real-life Luther Blissett, a notable association football player in the 1980s.
+In December 1999, the Italian activists who had launched the Luther Blissett Project in 1994 decided to discontinue usage of the name by committing metaphorical ritual suicide, or seppuku.
 After authoring the best-selling historic novel Q as "Luther Blissett", five of them went on to found the writers' collective Wu Ming.

+Background

+Multiple-use names

+Marco Deseriis coined the concept of "improper names" (nomi impropri), which includes two subcategories: "collective pseudonyms" (pseudonimi collettivi) whose use is controlled and centralized, and "multiple-use names" (nomi di uso multiplo), which are subject to "decentralized and idiosyncratic" uses.
+For Deseriis, Luther Blissett is not a collective pseudonym like Wu Ming but a name of multiple use.
+"Multiple name" (nome multiplo) is instead the expression used by the English writer, artist, and essayist Stewart Home for a series of names of multiple use, such as Monty Cantsin and Karen Eliot, who were forerunners of Luther Blissett between the 1970s and 1990s in the context of mail art and artistic avant-gardes like Neoism.